rokath/trice/docs/TriceUserGuide.md

     * In some cases, when logging a huge amount of data without timing constraints the immediate mode is a better choice.
 * If speed **and** log volume is needed, care must be taken to avoid *Trice* buffer overflow for example by time triggering.
 * Set options inside [triceConfig.h](../test/MDK-ARM_STM32F030R8/Core/Inc/triceConfig.h):
-  * Target timestamps and their time base
+  * Target timestamps time base
   * A cycle counter is per default active.
     * `#define TRICE_CYCLE_COUNTER 0` to deactivate it for a bit more speed (and less code).
   * Allow `TRICE` usage inside interrupts for a bit less speed (and more code):